lowfatcode/pretty-poly/README.md

 }

 int main() {
-  // defaults to detecting winding order set_options(tile_callback, X4);
+  // X4 (2x2) supersampling - defaults to detecting winding order
+  set_options(tile_callback, X4);

   // for a single contour we can just pass the points in as an array